New York No-Fault FAQs by the No-Fault Attorneys at HURT-911®

 The Explanation of Benefits from no-fault is called a denial which is why you continue receiving denials.

 Every time a doctor gets paid, you will receive a denial of no-fault benefits showing how much the doctor was paid and what portion of the bill was denied.
 You are not responsible for the difference.
-See what you are and are not responsible to pay when you see a no-fault doctor.
+See what you are and are not responsible for paying when you see a no-fault doctor.

 If you are denied further medical treatment after you have been examined by the No-Fault doctor, you MUST NOT use the form to file an arbitration to fight the denial.
 If you fight the No-Fault denial either by arbitration or in court, YOU COULD KILL YOUR LAWSUIT.

 Can My No-Fault File or Case Be Re-Opened After a Denial?